-TensorFlow was originally a deep learning research project of the Google Brain Team that has since become--by way of collaboration with 50 teams at Google--a new, open source library deployed across the Google ecosystem, including Google Assistant, Google Photos, Gmail, search, and more.
+TensorFlow was originally a deep learning research project of the Google Brain Team that has since become--by way of collaboration with 50 teams at Google--an open source library deployed across the Google ecosystem, including Google Assistant, Google Photos, Gmail, search and more.
 With TensorFlow in place, Google is able to apply deep learning across numerous areas using perceptual and language-understanding tasks.
 (Note: This article about TensorFlow is also available as a free PDF download.)

 This cheat sheet is an easy way to get up to speed on TensorFlow.
 We'll update this guide periodically when news and updates about TensorFlow are released.